Scrashdown/PRU-Audio-Processing/Report/Report.md

 ## PRU / PRUSS

 The PRUSS is a module of the ARM CPU used on the BeagleBone Black.
 It stands for PRU SubSystem, where PRU stands for Programmable Real-time Unit.
 The PRUSS contains 2 PRUs which are essentially very small and simple 32-bit microprocessors running at 200 MHz and using a custom instruction set.
 Each PRU has a constant 200 MHz clock rate, 8 KB of instruction memory, 8 KB of data memory, along with 12 KB of data memory shared between the 2 PRUs.
+They can be programmed either in assembly using the `pasm` assembler or in C using the `clpru` and `lnkpru` tools.

 The PRUs are designed to be as time-deterministic as possible.
 That is, pretty much all instructions will execute in a constant number of cycles (usually 1, therefore in  5 ns at the 200 MHz clock rate) except for the memory instructions which may vary in execution time.

 The PRUSS also contains an interrupt controller which allows the PRU to send receive interrupts to and from the ARM CPU.
 It can be configured either from the PRUs themselves by changing the values of the configuration registers, or from the ARM CPU using the API provided by the PRUSSDRV driver (more information on that below).

 Using the PRUSS requires a driver.
-Currently, there are 2 choices available : `prussdrv` and the newer `remoteproc`. `prussdrv` provides a lower level interface
+Currently, there are 2 choices available : `prussdrv` (often referred to as `UIO`) and the newer `pru_rproc`. `prussdrv` provides a lower level interface than `pru_rproc`. `pru_rproc` provides a C library for message passing between the PRU and the ARM CPU which makes programming simpler than with `prussdrv`.
+However, the current lack of examples online for using `pru_rproc`, along with performance issues encountered using it for this project, made us choose `prussdrv` instead.
+It may be feasible in the future to convert the code to use `pru_rproc`.
+However, as we're gonna see  further in the report, the timing requirements in the PRU processing code are very tight, even using assembly.
+Whether it would be possible to meet them using C and `pru_rproc` has yet to be investigated.

 ## CIC Filter